Best Vitamins & Foods for Eye Health: Enhance Your Vision

 3. Vitamin E

 Vitamin E protects eye cells from damage by combating oxidative stress.
-This nutrient, especially with other vitamins, has lowered the risk of cataracts and macular degeneration.
+This nutrient, especially when combined with other vitamins and foods for eye health, may help lower the risk of cataracts and macular degeneration.

 Top Sources: Almonds, sunflower seeds, hazelnuts, and peanuts.